isabella232/devo-ps.github.io/_posts/blog/2013-07-03-ansible-kicks-asses.md

 Now, Ansible is still very much in its infancy and some technologies may not yet be supported.
 But there are a great deal of  teams pushing hard on contributions, including us.
 In the past few weeks for example, we've contributed both Digital Ocean and Linode modules.
 And we have a lot more coming, including some dabbling with Vagrant (largely misunderstood IMHO).

+MORE DETAILS ABOUT HOW TO USE BOTH MODULES (LINODE, DO) WITH LINKS TO REPOS

+NOT SURE THE FOLLOWING IS USEFUL

 The support is yet imcomplete, but is improving, each cloud provider has his own methods and features; to name a few
 ec2: instance, size, region, security groups, keys, and more advanced options like kernel, optimized IO disks, EBS based images, etc.